Rogério Skylab: Personal life and controversies

+In January 2020, being interviewed for the podcast Flow, the musician criticized its hosts Bruno "Monark" Aiub and Igor Coelho for their approach, which he deemed "too informal", claiming that even though the podcast is supposed to "keep a casual tone", it is nevertheless a "journalistic [program], so one must be responsible for what they're saying".
+Skylab's comments would be considered "prophetic" by the media following Monark's dismissal due to his defense of the existence of a Nazi party on Flow two years later.

 His controversial, unorthodox lyrical matter has resulted in three of his songs being censored in the early 2000s; claiming matters of "self-censorship", he himself removed "Câncer no Cu" and "Chico Xavier & Roberto Carlos" from his 2003 album Skylab IV, but both songs were eventually included as bonus tracks for free download on Skylab's official website.
-One year later, "Fátima Bernardes Experiência" was removed from Skylab V; however, it was re-introduced to the album's track listing in a subsequent 2005 re-release and re-issued as a single in 2023.
+One year later, "Fátima Bernardes Experiência" was removed from Skylab V; however, it was restored to the album's track listing in a subsequent 2005 re-release and re-issued as a single in 2023.